Disputing Portable Coverage Life Insurance Claim Denials

-When an employee decides to port his coverage, he will be asked to complete and sign a portable application.
-Such an application is very similar to a regular life insurance application.
-In some cases, it does not contain any health questions and may confuse the insured regarding the coverage it guarantees.
-What is important to know is that a portability coverage application is similar to a basic life insurance application in that it may be contested by the insurance company if it was not in effect for 2 years from the date of issue to the insured's death.
+When opting for portable coverage, the insured is required to complete and sign a portable application, which resembles a standard life insurance application.
+In some cases, this application does not include health-related questions, which can lead to confusion regarding the coverage it guarantees.
+It is important to note that a portable coverage application, like a basic life insurance application, may be subject to contestation by the insurance company if it has not been in effect for at least two years from the date of issuance until the insured's death.

-This all sounds confusing and unfair.
-Many of our clients feel they were cheated by large insurance companies when the life insurance benefits were denied to them after the death of a loved one.
-Our life insurance attorneys are prepared to fight on behalf on beneficiaries and against insurance companies.
-We obtain favorable results in court and in out-of-court settlements.
-Our life insurance attorneys know how to hold insurance companies accountable for the ambiguous language in the polices and the unfair tactics they employ in denying claims.
+This process can be bewildering and unjust for many of our clients who feel deceived by large insurance companies when life insurance benefits are denied after the passing of a loved one.
+Our dedicated life insurance attorneys are ready to advocate for beneficiaries and challenge insurance companies.
+We have a proven track record of achieving favorable outcomes through both court proceedings and out-of-court settlements.
+Our team possesses the expertise to hold insurance companies accountable for ambiguous policy language and unfair practices in denying claims.

-Insurance companies have a two-year period to contest the information in a policyholder's application.
-If in that time, the company discovers the applicant did not tell the truth about his health, the company can void or rescind the policy even if the person has died.
-If your claim has been denied, you need a skilled life insurance attorney represent you in a case of bad faith insurance practice against the insurance company.
-Our life insurance attorneys are here to help you if your claim has been denied.
+Insurance companies have a two-year period to contest the information provided in a policyholder's application.
+If, within that timeframe, the company discovers that the applicant misrepresented their health information, they can void or rescind the policy, even if the person has already passed away.
+If your claim has been denied, it is crucial to have a skilled life insurance attorney who can represent you in a case of bad faith insurance practices against the company.
+Our experienced life insurance attorneys are here to assist you if your claim has been wrongfully denied.